gtmos-os/gtmos/README.md

 ## Building

-To build Dennix you will first need to install a cross toolchain for Dennix.
+To build GTMOS you will first need to install a cross toolchain for GTMOS.
 The command `make install-toolchain` will download, build and install the toolchain.
 The installation script can be configured using environment variables.
 You can use the command `./build-aux/install-toolchain.sh --help`